Podolica

 The Podolica is an Italian breed of domestic cattle.
 It belongs to the Podolic group of grey cattle.
 It is raised in the southern Italian regions of Abruzzo, Basilicata, Calabria, Campania, Molise and Puglia.
-It was formerly distributed throughout most of mainland Italy and as far as Istria, Croatia, and where it is now regarded as a separate breed, the Istrian or Boškarin.
-The Podolica was in the past bred principally as a draught animal; with the mechanisation of agriculture following the Second World War, demand for draught oxen disappeared, and the Podolica is now raised for meat and – to a lesser extent – for milk.
+It was formerly distributed throughout most of mainland Italy and as far as Istria.
+It was in the past bred principally as a draught animal.
+With the mechanisation of agriculture following the Second World War, demand for draught oxen disappeared; the Podolica is now raised for meat and – to a lesser extent – for milk.

 History

-The origins of the Podolica breed are not known.
+The origins of the Podolica are not known.
 As with other European grey cattle, it has been suggested that it derives from cattle of the Podolian (Ukrainian) steppes of eastern Europe, possibly brought to Italy by invading Goths in the fifth century AD or by the Lombard king Agilulf in the sixth century.
 This hypothesis is based on the zoological theories of the nineteenth century, going back to the Bos taurus podolicus of Johann Andreas Wagner.
 It is not supported by modern genetic, zoological or archaeological research.

-There were numerous regional and other types of Italian grey cattle: the Abruzzese, the Calabrese, the Montanara, the Murgese, the Pugliese, the Pugliese del Basso Veneto and others.
+There were regional and other types of Italian grey cattle throughout much of mainland Italy: the Abruzzese, the Calabrese, the Montanara, the Murgese, the Pugliese, the Pugliese del Basso Veneto and others.
+These extended as far as Istria – now part of Croatia – where it is now recognised as a separate breed, the Istrian or Boškarin.

 The name "Podolico" for grey cattle came into use in Italy from the early twentieth century.
-The need for a herdbook was recognised in 1976; it was established in 1984, and a breed standard drawn up from observation of about 15,000 animals.
+A breed society and a herd-book were established in either 1931 or 1937.
+The need for a genealogical register was recognised in 1976; it was established in 1984, and a breed standard drawn up from observation of about 15,000 animals.
 In 1986 the standards of selection were modified to allow meat production to be favoured over other characteristics.

-The total population was estimated in 2008 at 100,000 head, of which about 25,000 were recorded in the herdbook.
-At the end of 2013 the total number registered in the herdbook was 27,509, including 391 registered bulls; more than 80% of the registered stock was in Basilicata and Campania.
+In the 1930s there were some 630000 of the cattle.
+The total population in 2008 was estimated at 100,000 head, of which about 25,000 were recorded in the herd-book.
+At the end of 2013 the total number registered in the herdbook was 27509, including 391 registered bulls; more than 80% of the registered stock was in Basilicata and Campania.

-The breed is considered to be at risk from indiscriminate cross-breeding with bulls of specialised meat breeds.
+It is considered to be at risk from indiscriminate cross-breeding with bulls of specialised meat breeds.